MicrosoftDocs/entra-docs/docs/identity-platform/howto-get-list-of-all-auth-library-apps.md

 ## Step 1: Send Microsoft Entra sign-in events to Azure Monitor

-Microsoft Entra ID doesn't send sign-in events to Azure Monitor by default, which the Sign-ins workbook in Azure Monitor requires.
+Microsoft Entra ID doesn't send sign-in events to Azure Monitor by default, which the Sign-ins Workbook in Azure Monitor requires.

 Configure AD to send sign-in events to Azure Monitor by following the steps in [Integrate your Microsoft Entra sign-in and audit logs with Azure Monitor](~/identity/monitoring-health/howto-integrate-activity-logs-with-azure-monitor-logs.yml).
 In the **Diagnostic settings** configuration step, select the **SignInLogs** check box.

 No sign-in event that occurred *before* you configure Microsoft Entra ID to send the events to Azure Monitor will appear in the Sign-ins workbook.

-## Step 2: Access sign-ins workbook in Azure portal
+## Step 2: Access Sign-ins workbook in Azure portal

 [!INCLUDE [portal updates](~/includes/portal-update.md)]